garyjob/blog/drafts/2025-12-16-surrendering-to-the-universe-reflections-on-letting-go-and-truesight.md

 As for me, I’m taking a sip of cacao and waiting to see what the universe unfolds next.
 Maybe Decrease isn’t a loss—it’s just making space.

 ---

-**Suggested Categories**: Reflections, TrueSight DAO, Sustainability, Personal Growth, Tech & Innovation

-I’ve updated the TrueSight DAO section to include the specific examples of centralization in both Agroverse and SunMint, highlighting the small number of critical participants and the focused coordination points.
-I’ve also sharpened the rhetorical question about why we’re still calling it a DAO when operations have become so centralized.
-This draft feels robust and reflective, capturing the core tensions and personal insights.

-I think we’ve got a strong piece here.
-Looks done—want to publish?